bgamari/ghc-wiki-import/building/faq.md

 **Possible Solution**::
 Be sure you have run `sh darcs-all get` to get all necessary packages.
-Don't forget to run `autoreconf` again after you pull in new packages.
+Don't forget to run `sh boot` again after you pull in new packages.

 ## xargs: /usr/bin/ar: terminated by signal 11